songssssss/GCP-PDE-preparation/study_material/data_processing_and_pipelines.md

  <details><summary>Common Concepts in Dataflow</summary>
 <p>

-- **Pipeline**: encapsulates series of computations that accepts input data from external sources, transforms data to provide some useful intelligence, and produce output
+- **Pipeline**: encapsulates series of computations that accepts input data from external sources, transforms data to provide some useful intelligence, and produce output.
+In the Dataflow SDKs, a pipeline represents a data processing job.
+You build a pipeline by writing a program using a Dataflow SDK.
+A pipeline consists of a set of operations that can read a source of input data, transform that data, and write out the resulting output.
+The data and transforms in a pipeline are unique to, and owned by, that pipeline.
+While your program can create multiple pipelines, pipelines cannot share data or transforms.
 - **PCollections**: abstraction that represents a potentially distributed, multi-element data set, that acts as the pipeline’s data.
 PCollection objects represent input, intermediate, and output data.
 The edges of the pipeline.
 - **Transforms**: operations in pipeline.
 A transform takes a PCollection(s) as input, performs an operation that you specify on each element in that collection, and produces a new output PCollection.
 Composite transforms are multiple transforms: combining, mapping, shuffling, reducing, or statistical analysis.
 - **Pipeline I/O**: the source/sink, where the data flows in and out.
 Supports read and write transforms for a number of common data storage types, as well as custom.